 WEEK EIGHT: Submit your midterm reflections on the creative process and performance of Brother General Gabriel.
 As discussed in class, each student has their own questions, themes, and focus for the reflection.

-WEEK ELEVEN: Attend and write a response to Cross Currents.
+WEEK ELEVEN: Attend and write a response to Cross Currents at the American Civil War Museum (choreographed by Charlotte Boye-Christensen for members of NOW-ID and select members of University Dancers), as part of the Tucker Boatwright Festival–Dancing Histories: This Ground.
 Your blog entry will be a 15 minute free-write following the performance.
 Set an alarm and write your unedited response to the play in those 15 minutes.
 Both Cross Currents and Brother General Gabriel were billed as site-specific performances.
 You could compare and contrast the ways in which they approached working at each site.
 Remember that you are responding both from your experience in the moment and also bringing forward your experiences in this course, the history you are learning, and your embodied experiences in the making of Brother General Gabriel.
 You can consider the following: 1) aspects of the event that were most interesting to you (ie: choreography, content, production elements); 2) What moved you or surprised you?
 3) What new questions arise for you?

-WEEK TWELVE: Attend the performance of Pure Confidence.
+WEEK THIRTEEN: Attend the performance of Pure Confidence (written by Carlyle Brown; directed by Prof. Chuck Mike) in the Department of Theatre and Dance.
 This week, your blog entry will be a 15 minute free-write following the performance.
 Set an alarm and write your unedited response to the play in those 15 minutes.
 Remember that you are responding both from your experience in the moment and also bringing forward your experiences in this course, the history you are learning, and your embodied experiences in the making of Brother General Gabriel.